Scientific: Leucaena retusa

 Propagation: Seed

-Disease and pests: Texas root rot may be a problem in formerly agricultural soils
+Disease and Pests: Texas root rot may be a problem in formerly agricultural soils.

 Additional comments: Seldom found in Phoenix landscapes or plant nurseries, though it is a very nice small landscape tree for smaller spaces.
+Local wholesale nurseries ought to grow this nice little tree more, even though it can look sparse when small in size as a nursery container plant.